 Although not throughout engaging, with some dull/naive moments here and there, overall A Week at the Airport was an enjoyable reading – with a noteworthy ending on traveling and memory.

 In Le città invisibili / Invisible Cities (1972), Italian writer Italo Calvino imagines Marco Polo describing to the Tartar emperor, Kublai Khan, the multitude of towns he encountered while traveling across the Great Khan’s immense empire.
-Significantly, the first category Calvino introduces to comprise all the imagined cities he will outline is “Cities and Memory.”
-The first city that Polo reaches is Diomira,
+Significantly, the first group of cities that Polo presents are grouped under the category of “Cities and Memory.”
+The first city is Diomira,

 “a city with sixty silver domes, bronze statues of all the gods, streets paved with lead, a golden cock that crows each morning on a tower.
 All these beauties will already be familiar to a visitor, who has seen them also in other cities.
 But the special quality of this city for the man who arrives there on a September evening, when days are growing shorter and the multicolored lamps are lighted all at once at the doors of the food stalls and from a terrace a woman’s voice cries ooh!, is that he feels envy toward those who now believe they have once before lived an evening identical to this and who think they were happy, that time.”